antonio-mastropaolo/LANCE/README.md

 * ##### Additional:
-    Under <a href='https://github.com/lance-log/lance/tree/main/Miscellaneous'>Miscellaneous</a>, you can find all the additional materials we used for computing the results (i.e; the Java program which relies on GumTree)
+    Under <a href='https://github.com/lance-log/lance/tree/main/Miscellaneous'>Miscellaneous</a>, you can find the additional script used for the data analysis and the exact hyper-parameters configuration we employed in the study.